yoyotv/WIP-experiment/README.md

 # WIP-experiment
-Implement the Brain CMAC, PID controller to the hardware
+Implement the Brain, CMAC and PID controller to the hardware